- Installing Layered Navigation

 - Need Customization?

 Magento 2 Layered Navigation enhances the native Magento catalog navigation functionality with filter multiselects, improved horizontal filter bar, interactive popover, filter clearance, and other features.
-Filters are managed from the designated table grid, more specifically, store admins can determine the default filter state, position, sort logic, assigned product categories, etc.
+Filters are managed from the designated table grid.
+Store admins can determine the default filter state, position, sort logic, assigned product categories, etc. for each filter.

 Thank you for choosing Aheadworks!

 Introducing Layered Navigation